ILLIXR/ILLIXR/docs/building_illixr.md

     compiling each plugin,
     and
     launching the ILLIXR application.
-Runner is necessary for our project, since ILLIXR manages plugins and data that span
+Runner is necessary for our project since ILLIXR manages plugins and data that span
     many locations and launch [_configurations_][11].
 A configuration (defined via a [_YAML_][13] file in `ILLIXR/configs/`) specifies parameters
     and plugins required to launch ILLIXR for a specific design/evaluation scenario.